BetterTheWorld/FlipGiveSDK_Ruby/README.md

   ```

 - `campaign_data`: Required when user_data is not present in the payload, otherwise optional.
 It represents the fundraising campaign and it must contain:
-  **1. `id`: required** A string representing the user's ID in your system.
+1. **`id`: required** A string representing the user's ID in your system.
-  **2. `name`: required** A string  with the campaign's email.
+2. **`name`: required** A string  with the campaign's email.
-  **3. `category`: required** A string  with the campaign's category.
+3. **`category`: required** A string  with the campaign's category.
 We will try to match it with one of our existing categories, or assign a default.
 You can see a list of our categories [here](https://github.com/BetterTheWorld/FlipGiveSDK_Ruby/blob/main/categories.txt).
-  **4. `country`: required** A string  with the ISO code of the campaign's country, which must be 'CAD' or 'USA' at this time.
+4. **`country`: required** A string  with the ISO code of the campaign's country, which must be 'CAD' or 'USA' at this time.
-  **5. `admin_data`: required** The user information for the campaign's admin.
+5. **`admin_data`: required** The user information for the campaign's admin.
 It must contain the same information as `user_data`

   ```ruby
     $ campaign_data = {